victoryndukwu/HNGi7/README.md

 # HNGi7
+my name is Victory Ndukwu
-A repo for my Hotels.ng internship tasks
+this is a repo for my Hotels.ng internship tasks